Archive | Miscellaneous RSS feed for this section

 Help Test Anxiety

 Does your child freak out with big tests?
 How about timed math facts?
 Or reading out loud?
-Wouldn’t it be nice to see your child calm and confident before these […]
+Wouldn’t it be nice to see your child calm and confident before these big events?
+This is your chance to attend a Free Conference Call with Dr. Lynn Hellerstein to successfully help your child (and you) with test […]

 Read full story Comments { 0 }